-- Quality Metric Indicator 3 represents the average MED/day for the Pre-trigger Opioid Window.
-The calculation for Quality Metric Indicator 3 is the same as that for the subtrahend of Quality Metric Indicator 1. - PAP Quality Metric 3 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 3 (average MED/day/episode during the Pre-trigger Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Average MED/day during the trigger and post-trigger windows (Quality Metric 4 - value not indicative of performance): - Quality Metric Indicator 4 represents the average MED/day for the Trigger and Post-trigger Opioid Window.
-The calculation for Quality Metric Indicator 4 is the same as that for the minuend of Quality Metric Indicator 1. - PAP Quality Metric 4 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 4 (average MED/day/episode during the Episode Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Complications (Quality Metric 5 - lower rate indicative of better performance): - Quality Metric 5 Indicator marks episodes that have a complication diagnosis on a professional, outpatient, or inpatient claim assigned to the post-trigger window.
-Complications are identified based on the diagnosis in the input field Header Diagnosis Code (any field) listed in the configuration file under "Complications". - PAP Quality Metric 5 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes of the PAP ID with Quality Metric 5 Indicator. - Denominator: Number of valid episodes of the PAP ID. - Kidney & ureter stone removal procedure (Quality Metric 6 - rate not indicative of performance):
+- Admission during the trigger window (Quality Metric 4 - lower rate indicative of better performance): - Quality Metric 4 Indicator marks episodes that have at least one hospitalization or observation care that is assigned to the trigger window.
+The definition of hospitalization is provided in section 6.
+Observation care is identified based on an outpatient claim detail line with an observation care revenue code in the input field Revenue Code.
+The configuration file lists the observation care revenue codes under "QM 04 Observation Indicator". - PAP Quality Metric 4 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes of the PAP ID with Quality Metric 4 Indicator - Denominator: Number of valid episodes of the PAP ID - Utilization of chest PT (Quality Metric 5 - lower rate indicative of better performance): - Quality Metric 5 Indicator marks episodes that have a professional or outpatient claim detail line assigned to the episode window that has a CPT/HCPCS code for a chest PT in the input field Detail Procedure Code as listed in the configuration file under "Chest PT". - PAP Quality Metric 5 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes of the PAP ID with Quality Metric 5 Indicator - Denominator: Number of valid episodes of the PAP ID - Utilization of blood or sputum cultures (Quality Metric 6 - rate is not indicative of performance):